Find Schools

 • Third Rail Installer

-There were about 10,000 jobs for Signal and Track Switch Repairer in 2016 (in the United States).
+In the United States, there were 10,000 jobs for Signal and Track Switch Repairer in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Signal and Track Switch Repairer by 2026.
-The BLS estimates 1,000 yearly job openings in this field.
+There will be an estimated 1,000 positions for Signal & Track Switch Repairer per year.

 undefined